 - Immediate symptoms occurring in 48 hours to 4 weeks following childbirth

-- Symptoms occurring from 1-6 months after childbirth
+- Symptoms occurring from 1 to 6 months after childbirth

 - Delayed symptoms occurring from 6 months to 1 year after childbirth

-- Long-term, residual symptoms that may not occur until 1-4 years after childbirth
+- Long-term, residual symptoms that may not occur until 1 to 4 years after childbirth

-Many women begin to experience prenatal anxiety during the 3-4 months prior to giving birth.
-These symptoms can often carry over after delivering their child and can transition into symptoms of postpartum depression or postpartum anxiety disorders.
+Many women begin to experience prenatal anxiety during the 3 to 4 months prior to giving birth.
+These symptoms often carry over after delivering the child.
+They can transition into symptoms of postpartum depression or postpartum anxiety disorders.

-In some cases, women start to experience postpartum depression symptoms almost immediately – in as little as 48 hours to up to 4 weeks.
-Often these symptoms are acute and severe and can be debilitating during this time immediately following childbirth.
+In some cases, women start to experience postpartum depression symptoms almost immediately.
+Symptoms can begin in as little as 48 hours and up to 4 weeks after childbirth.
+These symptoms are often acute and severe.
+They can be debilitating during this time immediately following childbirth.

 1 to 6 Months Postpartum

 6 Months to 1 Year Postpartum

-Some women may not exhibit any symptoms until after 6 months after childbirth.
-These delayed symptoms can be shocking for many women to cope with, which is why it’s important to be aware of postpartum depression signs and symptoms.
+Some women may not exhibit any symptoms until 6 months following childbirth.
+These delayed symptoms can be shocking for many women to cope with.
+Therefore, it is important to be aware of postpartum depression signs and symptoms.

 1 to 4 Years Postpartum

 Progression of Symptoms

 Postpartum depression progresses differently for each woman.
-Depending on the form that this condition takes, many women may feel their most intense symptoms initially, followed by a gradual recovery.
+Depending on the form that the condition takes, many women may feel their most intense symptoms initially, followed by a gradual recovery.

-In other cases, women may feel subtle symptoms begin which intensify and worsen in the following weeks.
-Some women start out with certain sets of symptoms, only to have them shift over the course of several weeks after giving birth.
+In other cases, women may feel subtle symptoms at first.
+These symptoms intensify and worsen in the following weeks.
+Some women start out with certain sets of symptoms, only to have them shift weeks after giving birth.

 For example, many women start out feeling tired, sad and anxious.
-This can then progress into irritability, anger, frustration and self-blame in the following weeks.
+These feelings progress into irritability, anger, frustration and self-blame in the following weeks.

 The progression toward recovery depends on how soon the mother receives appropriate treatment.
-It is advised for women to report their postpartum depression signs and symptoms to their doctor as soon as possible.
-This will allow herself and the family to learn about the condition, receive appropriate treatment and cope with the symptoms.
+Women should report their postpartum depression signs and symptoms to their doctor as soon as possible.
+This will allow the mother and her family to learn about the condition, receive appropriate treatment and cope with symptoms.